Guardian Pet Insurance

-It’s important to check with your chosen provider to see if they have an age limit on their policies – older pets tend to be more expensive to cover as they are much more likely to suffer from illness or injury than younger pets.
+It’s important to check with your chosen provider to see if it has an age limit on policies – older pets tend to be more expensive to cover as they are much more likely to suffer from illness or injury than younger pets.

 Alternatively, you can look for a policy that offers lifetime renewal, which means your provider won’t cancel your policy due to an ageing pet, as long as you continue to meet your requirements as a customer.